SciML/DiffEqDocs.jl/docs/src/models/catalyst.md

 The `@reaction_network` macro allows the (symbolic) specification of reaction networks with a simple format.
 Its input is a set of chemical reactions, and from them it generates a [`ReactionSystem`](@ref) reaction network object.
-The `ReactionSystem` used as input to `ODEProblem`, `SteadyStateProblem`, `SDEProblem`, `JumpProblem` and more. `@reaction_network`s can also be incrementally extended as needed, allowing for programmatic construction of networks and network composition.
+The `ReactionSystem` can be used as input to `ODEProblem`, `SteadyStateProblem`, `SDEProblem`, `JumpProblem` and more. `ReactionSystem`s can also be incrementally extended as needed, allowing for programmatic construction of networks and network composition.

 The basic syntax is: